chermehdi/go-egor/README.md

     - `egor printcase`: Print input and or output of a given test case.
     - `egor copy`: Copies the current task to the clipboard.
     - `egor help`: Display help for command.
-    - `egor batch (in developement)`: Tests the main solution for this task against another solution (probably written in another language than the main one) by running both of them and feeding them the tests for this task, this is useful if you have a brute force solution and an efficient solution and you want to validate the optimal solution against the one you are sure that is working.
+    - `egor batch`: Tests the main solution for this task against another solution (probably written in another language than the main one) by running both of them and feeding them the tests for this task, this is useful if you have a brute force solution and an efficient solution and you want to validate the optimal solution against the one you are sure that is working.